htmlcenterhq/unstrapped/readme.md

 ## License

-Strapped WordPress theme, Copyright 2019 HTMLCenter.
+Strapped WordPress theme by [htmlcenter.com](https://www.htmlcenter.com).
+Copyright 2019

 Strapped theme is distributed under the terms of the [GNU GPL version 2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
 By contributing to this open source project, you agree that all your contributions will be licensed under this license.